Skip to main content

 Let's take the previous program and add another field, gloss.
 (By the way, if you don't know this word, "gloss" is what linguists call a labeled breakdown of the parts of a word, like 1-past-pend.)

 We have to decide what our gloss is going to look like, so let's say jumps comes out as jump-3SG.PRES, jumped comes out as jump-PAST, etc. (But there's nothing special about these labels.
 I chose linguist-y labels, but you could use any labels you want.
-Gramble doesn't understand what what text or gloss or jump or 3SG.PRES mean.)
+Gramble doesn't understand what text or gloss or jump or 3SG.PRES mean.)

 Root =textgloss